 5. Conformance Test Cases

 Re-use of OMA DM 1.2 and SCWS 1.1 requires successful pass of their respective Conformance Test Cases prior to the execution of Interoperability Test Cases depicted in this document.

-Test Objects shall comply with Conformance Test Cases defined in the correspoinding specifications, respectively in [DMETS] and/or [SCWSETS].
-Due to this re-use, no Conformance Test Cases are available for OMA DM Smart Card Enabler Release 1.0 and all mandatory and optional Static Conformance Requirements described in [DMSCTS] are covered by Interopability Test Cases depicted in section 6.
+Test Objects shall comply with Conformance Test Cases defined in the corresponding specifications, respectively in [DMETS], [SCWSETS] and with the tests defined in the specifications listed in the following table: